ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 * $$\delta\mathbf{x}^T \mathbf{H} \delta \mathbf{x}$$ has both positive and negative eigenvalues: We are on a saddle point.
 * None of the above: We have no clue.
 We need even higher-order data to figure it out.

 In the early days of neural networks, it was believed that the proliferation of local minima would be a problem, in the sense that gradient descent would get stuck in them.
 But it turned out that this was not the case.
-Instead, the proliferation of saddle points, especially in high dimensional problems (e.g. neural networks), is the core of the problem (Dauphin et al, 2014).
-Such saddle points are surrounded by plateaus where the error is high and they can dramatically slow down optimization, giving the impression of the existence of a local minimum.
+Instead, the proliferation of saddle points, especially in high dimensional problems (e.g. neural networks), was the culprit (Dauphin et al, 2014).
+Such saddle points may be surrounded by plateaus where the error is high and they can dramatically slow down optimization, giving the impression of the existence of a local minimum.

 ### References
 1. Dauphin Y, Pascanu R, Gulcehre C, Cho K, Ganguli S, Bengio Y. Identifying and attacking the saddle point problem in high-dimensional non-convex optimization [Internet]. arXiv [cs.LG].
 2014.
 Available from: http://arxiv.org/abs/1406.2572